nickmonad/bips.dev/web/content/85/index.md

 specification.

-This specification relies on BIP32 but is agnostic to how the BIP32 root key is derived, as such this standard is allows it to derive wallets with initialization schemes like BIP39 or Electrum wallet style mnemonics.
+This specification relies on BIP32 but is agnostic to how the BIP32 root key is derived.
+As such, this standard is able to derive wallets with initialization schemes like BIP39 or Electrum wallet style mnemonics.

 ## Discussion

-The reason for running the derived key through HMAC-SHA512 and truncating the result as necessary is to prevent leakage of the parent tree should the derived key (k) be compromized.
+The reason for running the derived key through HMAC-SHA512 and truncating the result as necessary is to prevent leakage of the parent tree should the derived key (*k*) be compromized.
 While the specification requires the use of hardended key derivation which would prevent this, we cannot enforce hardened derivation, so this method ensures the derived entropy is hardened.
-Also from a semantic point of view, since the purpose is to derive entropy and not a private key, we are required to transform the child key.
-This acts in an abundance of caution to ward off unwanted side effects should k be used for a dual purpose, including as a nonce hash(k), where undesirable and unforeseen interactions could occur.
+Also, from a semantic point of view, since the purpose is to derive entropy and not a private key, we are required to transform the child key.
+This is done out of an abundance of caution, in order to ward off unwanted side effects should *k* be used for a dual purpose, including as a nonce *hash(k)*, where undesirable and unforeseen interactions could occur.

 ## Acknowledgements